 And yet most of us take all this for granted.
 It’s just kind of the unquestioned aquarium.
 Inventions become normalized almost immediately as they enter the public imagination, which results in billions of humans living in techno-wonderland and not realizing it.

-And look, don’t get me wrong: There are genuinely a lot of real fucking problems that we should care deeply about solving: most notably things like global extreme poverty, mass-scale animal cruelty, existential risks, overpopulation, human slavery and trafficking, unjust laws and institutions worldwide, and violent extremism.
+And look, don’t get me wrong: There are genuinely a lot of real problems that we should care deeply about solving: most notably things like existential risks, global extreme poverty, mass-scale animal cruelty, overpopulation, human slavery and trafficking, unjust laws and institutions worldwide, and violent extremism.

 And yes, those are some giant and shitty problems, I do not deny.
 But let’s be honest with ourselves: In a hyper-complex world of 7 billion humans and trillions more sentient beings, we should expect that even in the most unprecedented Golden Age, there will still be plenty of bullshit to deal with.